14 February 2019: Say AAHH #3: The New Old Age: The role of technology in ageing and elderly care 17:00-18:30 Spui 25 Spui 25 Amsterdam

 Elena Bendien was part of a team of scholars that set out into the province Zeeland to find out how the voluntary organization Festival of Recognition run by the older volunteers support inhabitants of the nursing homes and community-dwelling older vulnerable people.

 Somaya Ben Allouch is the head of the research group Digital Life at Amsterdam University of Applied Sciences.
-In her talk she will zoom in on the role of technologies and elderly care with a specific focus on assistive living technologies, virtual reality and social robotics.
+In her talk she zoomed in on the role of technologies and elderly care with a specific focus on assistive living technologies, virtual reality and social robotics.

-Join us in discussing the needs and questions of ageing in the twenty-first century, as we take note of new technologies – as well as their ethical and practical implications.
+We discussed together with the audience the needs and questions of ageing in the twenty-first century, in view of new technologies – as well as their ethical and practical implications.

 About the speakers